ericjjohnson2/CryptoClustering/README.md

 ## Key Findings

-- **PCA Efficacy**: The application of PCA significantly improved the clustering quality, making the clusters more distinct and interpretable.
+- **PCA Efficacy**: Using PCA significantly improved the clustering quality, making the clusters more distinct and easy to interpret.
-- **Optimal Cluster Count**: The project provides insights into the optimal number of clusters for both the original and PCA-transformed data, utilizing elbow curves.
+- **Optimal Cluster Count**: Using the PCA-transformed data and elbow curves helped to determine that four clusters was the optimal number in this case.
-- **Impact of Dimensionality Reduction**: The use of PCA for feature reduction not only simplifies the dataset but also enhances the clustering outcome, thereby facilitating a more nuanced understanding of cryptocurrency market dynamics.
+- **Impact of Dimensionality Reduction**: The use of PCA not only simplifies the dataset but also enhances the clustering, facilitating a more nuanced understanding of cryptocurrency market dynamics.

 ## Conclusion